erikdubois/AntergosI3/README.md

 ## Mintstick

-I have installed over 50+ linux distro's and all cases I used the applications Mintstick from Linux Mint 17,18 or 18.1.
+I have installed over 50+ linux distro's and in all cases I used the application Mintstick from Linux Mint 17,18 or 18.1.

 It has never failed me.
+So I keep it around on my other distro's.

 You have a script to install it.